Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Forks are "free" to vote in favor of...<br>
 vote on them all!

-(if you are not eventually slashed!)
+(If you are not eventually slashed!)

 <br>